maeek/ha-aux-cloud/README.md

 5. Select your region (e.g., Europe, USA or China - based on your AUX Cloud account)
 6. Select which devices you want to add to Home Assistant

+  > [!TIP]
-  > Note: Make sure that your devices are online when setting up the integration.
+  > Make sure that your devices are online when setting up the integration.
 If you add a device that is offline, it will not add all the entities.
 You will need to reload the integration manually.

 Your credentials will be stored securely in Home Assistant's `.storage/core.config_entries` storage.